In-Silico Binding Assay (ISBA)

 When virtual screening is not enough, ISBA allows the reconstruction of the entire binding process of a ligand to its target, capturing the formation of water bridges and networks, induced-fit effects, and the opening of cryptic pockets.
 In a collaboration with Pfizer, ISBA succeded in resolving the binding process where docking failed to produce a pose that could explain the behavior of some mutants.

-With our in silico approach, we can sample the binding mode of a ligand to its target in a reasonable amount of time (2-3 weeks), and estimate its binding kinetics and pathway.
+With our in silico approach, we can sample the binding mode of a ligand to its target in a reasonable amount of time (days).
+Useful to obtain:

 - Rational drug design: Knowing the binding mode of your ligand is the first step towards structure-based design and lead-optimization.

 - Patent reverse engineering: Although patents disclose the 2D structure of the compound and the target to which it binds, its binding mode might not necessarily be disclosed.
 We can help you find it.